 188.8.131.52 Death of PP child

-The effect of the child bereavement provisions is to disregard, for a 14 week period, the loss of qualification that would otherwise occur due to the child's death.
-The PP recipient is entitled to periodic payments during the bereavement period, as PP child bereavement entitlement is not paid by lump sum.
+The PP recipient is entitled to periodic payments during the bereavement period, as entitlement relating to bereavement of a PP child is not paid as a lump sum.
 The rate payable is calculated as if the child had not died.